Git-Lecture-2025/Assignment-2025/writeup/bandit.md

 ```
 Note this command has to run on the bandit server as we are using the localhost.

 ## Level 15 -> 16

 ```
 openssl s_client localhost:30001
 ```
+Here we use the `openssl` command as we need to has ssl/tls encryption for connecting to the server

 ## Level 16 -> 17
 First, we do an aggressive scan of all the ports: